About HPV

 What is HPV?

-HPV is a common virus which affects both men and women.
+HPV is a common virus which affects people of all genders.
 Around four in five Australians will get HPV at some point in their lives.
 HPV is named by the warts (papillomas) some HPV types can cause.[1]
 Some other HPV types can lead to cancer.
-These cancers include cervical cancer (cancer of the cervix which is the lower part of the womb) in women, and cancers of the genital area, anus (back passage), mouth and throat in men and women.[2]
+These cancers include cervical cancer (cancer of the cervix which is the lower part of the womb), and cancers of the genital area, anus (back passage), mouth and throat.[2]

 HPV is known to cause a variety of cancers.

-Within three years of introducing HPV vaccination in Australia, we have seen a decline in the spread of viruses in both males and females.
+Within three years of introducing HPV vaccination in Australia, we have seen a decline in the spread of viruses.

-In Australia, the HPV vaccine is routinely available for girls and boys in high school.
+In Australia, the HPV vaccine is routinely available for young people in high school.

 The Australian Cervical Cancer Foundation has an awareness program called HPV & Me which empowers high school students with preventive strategies to reduce the health risks associated with the Human Papillomavirus (HPV).
 See the program here, including Teacher information and Student FAQs